karaoc/dayz.test/[Server-Hosting]-RaidSettings.md

 ***

 ### "ExplosionTime"
 Integer.
-Time in seconds it takes for a ExpansionExplosiveBase to countdown and detonate.
+Time in seconds it takes for the ExpansionSatchel to explode.

 ### "ExplosiveDamageWhitelist"
 Array of string.
 Put every classname of the explosive items you want to be able to be used for raiding.